 - During the 2004 Olympics, they just showed Simpsons episodes during the day.
 That's right, at least six hours of Simpsons episodes a day.

-- One of the few bits of original programming that did air in the week following the tragedy was, of all things, Professional Wrestling: in a widely criticized move, WWE held a special live edition of SmackDown! just two days after 9/11 that featured matches put on just to entertain the fans (no storylines were advanced).
+- One of the few bits of original programming that did air in the week following the tragedy was, of all things, Professional Wrestling: in a widely criticized move, the WWF held a special live edition of SmackDown! just two days after 9/11 that featured matches put on just to entertain the fans (no storylines were advanced).
 Vince McMahon came out at the top of the show to beam with pride that it was the first such large gathering since the attacks, and painted it as a defiant statement against fear of terrorism.
-Incidentally, the reason it was a "special live edition" was that the show was originally scheduled to tape on Tuesday...
+Incidentally, the reason that SmackDown! was a "special live edition" was that the show was originally scheduled to tape on Tuesday...
 September 11.
 That event, naturally, got cancelled.

 - HGTV and Food Network left the air completely, showing only still screens for two days, knowing that nobody was in the mood to be instructed on anything.
+In Food's case, it was because it was located in lower Manhattan where a mandatory evacuation occurred, and presumably running cooking shows was a very low priority for anyone.

 - For the first several hours after the attacks ESPN ran coverage from ABC News.
 After much soul-searching in Bristol about whether to air SportsCenter, the network decided to go forward with an episode that merely informed viewers of the sports events that had been cancelled or otherwise affected by the day's grim events.
 Had the decision gone the other way, it would have been the only day in the network's history without at least one airing of SportsCenter.

-- In Canada, almost every major basic cable station ran news reports about the tragedy - except for youth programming channels which continued airing repeats of their early morning shows (i.e. stuff for the little ones rather than the KidComs and Teen Dramas normally seen later in the day) and public access stations (almost all of which went to a static image saying that programming was suspended).
+- In Canada, almost every major basic cable station ran news reports about the tragedy - except for youth programming channels, which continued airing repeats of their early morning shows (i.e. stuff for the little ones rather than the KidComs and Teen Dramas normally seen later in the day), and public access stations, almost all of which went to a static image saying that programming was suspended.

 - Saturday Night Live's first episode after the attack opened with New York Firemen on stage with mayor Rudolph Giuliani giving the audience permission to laugh.

 - Subverted by The Funday Pawpet Show, which usually runs on Sunday nights.
-The cast of the interactive show quickly gathered together that Tuesday night and did a live broadcast discussing the incident and calming people down.
+The cast of the (Internet-based) show quickly gathered together that Tuesday night and did a live broadcast discussing the incident and calming people down.
 Both out of respect and the fact that it wasn't a 'show' per se, it was not recorded by the creators.
 The only known recording was viewer-made.

 - In Australia, immediately after an election is called, the leaders of the major parties are obliged to take part in a televised debate.
 Unfortunately, due to bad planning, the 2010 debate ran on the same night as the finale of MasterChef, the most watched programme in Australian TV history.
 Eventually, everyone decided to hold the debate before the MasterChef finale so people could watch both.note